 The Frenchman was also known for his ability at set-pieces.
 He would regularly score or set up a goal from a free-kick or score from a penalty kick.

 5. Alfredo Di Stefano

-Considered by Real Madrid to be the greatest ever player to play for them, Di Stefano not only won two Ballon d’Ors and eight La Liga’s (Spanish league title) but also won 5 European Cups scoring in the final of each one.
+Considered by Real Madrid to be the greatest ever player to play for them, Di Stefano not only won two Ballon d’Ors and eight La Liga’s (Spanish league titles) but also won 5 European Cups, scoring in the final of each one.

 Again, he was exceptional with the ball at his feet and could seemingly dribble past opponents at will.

-When playing in the role of number 10 his incredible vision and tactical awareness combined with his passing ability allowed him to create so many goals and opportunities for the other players around him.
+When playing the role of number 10, his incredible vision and tactical awareness, combined with his passing ability, allowed him to create so many goals and opportunities for the other players around him.

 Pelé truly was a master of the beautiful game that is soccer.